 How can your dermatologist help you?
 Your dermatologist can help by checking your skin to confirm if your spots in fact appear consistent with bed bug bites.
 We can treat you with topical or oral medications to ease your itching.
 A skin biopsy can be performed if needed at times to confirm the diagnosis.
 Once the diagnosis is confirmed, the ultimate treatment is having an exterminator treat your home and eradicate the infestation.

-If you would like additional information or a copy of this Podcast, visit TCOhio.com/Blog.
+If you would like additional information, visit TCOhio.com.
 To schedule an appointment, call us at 330.725.0569 or schedule online.
 Thank you!